 There are so many fantastic hot-spring fed thermal baths and public swimming pools, and having your own towel will save you having to hire one each time.

-It’s worth noting that some thermal baths do include towel rental in their fees, such as the Blue Lagoon or Sky Lagoon.
-However, some do not, including the much cheaper Reykjavik city baths, and some locations don’t even have the option to rent either.
+Some thermal baths include towel rental in their fees, like the Blue Lagoon or Sky Lagoon.
+But many do not, including the much cheaper Reykjavik city baths, and some locations don’t even have the option to rent.

 We forgot our towel, and bought one in Ikea in Iceland when we realized we didn’t have one.
 You can benefit from our mistake, and just pack one in advance.
 Ideally a nice big fluffy one, but if you’re economising on packing space, a travel towel will do.